Updated on May 7th, 2021 by Martyna Wiśnik

 - confirm that Test Plans are completed in Test Executions.

-Requirements and Test Management for Jira (RTM) gives you the possibility to track the progress of Test Case Executions with the dedicated Test Case Execution report.
-Before you get the final results, you can choose a specific Project, Test Plan, Execution, RTM Environment, TCE Created Date or TCE Assignee for which you’d like to display a pie chart.
-The generated chart will present to you all the TCE’s statuses.
-Below it, you’ll find the table with each Test Case and its Result, possible Defects, and other important elements.
-As in the case of the Traceability and the Requirements Coverage reports, you can export the final document to a .csv file.
+Requirements and Test Management for Jira (RTM) gives us the possibility to track the progress of Test Case Executions with the dedicated Test Case Execution report.
+Before we get the final results, we can choose a specific Project, Test Plan, Execution, RTM Environment, TCE Created Date or TCE Assignee for which we’d like to display a pie chart.
+The generated chart will present to us all the TCE’s statuses.
+Below it, we’ll find the table with each Test Case and its Result, possible Defects, and other important elements.
+As in the case of the Traceability and the Requirements Coverage reports, we can export the final document to a .csv file.

 Last but not least… the Test Dashboard